Not since 1967, in the formative days of what's now the Supercheap Auto Bathurst 1000, has the Great Race been run without a warm-up enduro.

 That has played a key role in bedding them in for Bathurst, and given everyone else a first proper look at newcomers like Earl Bamber in 2018.

-This year, it will be straight into Thursday practice at Bathurst, which becomes even more important.
+This year, it will be straight into Thursday practice at Bathurst, which becomes even more important, with dedicated co-driver practice sessions at Winton and Queensland Raceway also scrapped.

 With teams losing a chance to fine-tune procedures in a race environment, and the lack of a form guide from a precursor, it's bound to add to the pre-Bathurst intrigue.